tourbillonpy/tourbillon-agent/doc/source/about.rst

-About Tourbillon
+About tourbillon
 ****************

-What is Tourbillon
+What is tourbillon
 ==================

-Tourbillon is an efficient, very simple and extensible agent that allows to collect metrics from servers or services and writes them into a InfluxDB.
+tourbillon is an efficient, very simple and extensible agent that allows to collect metrics from servers or services and writes them into a InfluxDB.

 It's is written in pure python.